Tiruvallur: Etymology

 The name Tiruvallur is supposedly derived from the Tamil sentence tiru evvull? – Tiru meaning god, a common prefix in South India for temple towns, and evvull meaning where do I sleep?.
 Tiruvallur is said to mean a place or town where the god Veera Raghavaswamy asked a saint for a place to sleep for a night..

-The incident is recited in the Markandeya Purana where, Once a Rishi (sage) named Saalihothirar came down from Badrinath, now in Uttaranchal State, and settled in this place in order to reach Paramapadam (the abode of Lord Mahavisnu).
+The account is recited in the Markandeya Purana where, a Rishi (sage) named Saalihothirar once came down from Badrinath, now in Uttaranchal State, and settled in this place in order to reach Paramapadam (the abode of Lord Mahavisnu).
 He bathed in Hiruthaapanasana Theertham and started the vow of silence (mouna viratham) for one year.
-Daily he collected rice and after a year of fasting, he purified and cooked the rice, offering some to God (Naivedhyam) and duly kept the rest for himself.
+Daily he collected rice and after a year of fasting, he purified and cooked the rice, offering some to God (Naivedhyam) and kept the rest for himself.
 He waited for a guest, probably a muni or Rishi, so that he could invite him to eat and end his fasting.

 At that time Lord Narayana, intending to test the devotion of the Rishi, came there as an old muni looking very hungry and thirsty.
 On seeing him, Saalihothirar greeted him and offered a portion of the rice he had kept for himself, but Narayana wanted the entire quantity of rice.
 Saalihothirar was very happy to give all of the food to his guest, starving himself.
 After eating the food, Narayana asked, "where do I sleep?"
 (Tamil: Ev-uL-uRangalAm).
 Saalihothirar asked him to sleep in his own hut..
-However, there is no historical evidence to back the same, but literature proof can be found in Naalayira Divya Prabandham at the works of Thirumangai Alvar in Periya Tirumoli in Hymn 1058 - 1067, where the Lord Veeraraghava Perumal is addressed as "எவ்வுள் கிடந்தானே" (Evvull Kidanthane).
+However, there is no historical evidence to back this account's varacity, but it finds mention in Naalayira Divya Prabandham in the works of Thirumangai Alvar in Periya Tirumoli in Hymn 1058 - 1067, where the Lord Veeraraghava Perumal is addressed as "எவ்வுள் கிடந்தானே" (Evvull Kidanthane).

 History

 In the far past, this region was under a chain of regimes commencing from the Pallavas during the 7th century.
-In 1687, the Golkonda rulers were defeated and the region came under the Moghul emperors of Delhi.
+In 1687, the Golkonda rulers were defeated and the region came under the Mughal emperors of Delhi.
 The towns and villages of this region were the scene of Carnatic wars.
 Battles are said to have been fought in this region during the struggle for supremacy between the English and French.
 The town of Pulicat was the earliest Dutch possession in India, founded in 1609; it was ceded to the British in 1825.
 British rule continued until India's independence in 1947.